Why it pays to upgrade your lift

 Upgrade v. refurbishment—the difference

 Refurbishment: When a lift or escalator is restored to an as-new state.
-Damaged, poorly functioning equipment/components are replaced with their equivalent.
+Damaged, poorly functioning equipment/lift components are replaced with their equivalent.
 Yes, the lift performs better, minimising disruption to your business.

 Upgrade: Much more than replacing like for like.
-The lift is fully modernised inside and out, in function and appearance.
-For example, the ride is improved, floor levelling optimised and energy consumption reduced.
+In lift upgrading, the lift is fully modernised inside and out, in function and appearance.
+For example, the ride is improved, floor levelling optimised, and energy consumption reduced.
 Your lift operates to all safety standards and regulations.

 To keep your lift in prime condition, your lift supplier may recommend a lift upgrade.
-The benefits are many and include:
+The benefits are many and include the following:

 Refurbishment covers like-for-like parts replacement.
 As your lift ages, replacement parts may not be available.
 This will lead to an electro-mechanical decline and an increase in lift failure and ‘Out of Service’ sessions—and the cost, risk, inconvenience and bad blood this generates.
 This tells you it’s time for a lift upgrade.

 Listen to your lift

 Your lift’s declining performance and the increasing expense, difficulty in sourcing and eventual obsolescence of parts will determine the need for modernisation.

 You’ll pay more for repairs and to keep your lift up and running.
 You’ll compromise your building and business function.
 You could lose business...

 2. In need of a new look?